1bengardner/tq-website/compendium/mechanics.md

   </details>

 In addition to the five moves mentioned, you may use any of your [skills](#skills) for which you meet the requirements.

+### Enemy Peculiarities

+- Certain enemies cannot be fled from.
+If you attempt to flee from an unfleeable enemy, you will see text "<span class="game-text">There's nowhere to run.</span>"
+- Enemies that are "living" can be poisoned.
+These are enemies that bear blood and drop potions.
+Bloodless enemies are immune to poison.
+- <span id="rare-enemies">An enemy with a border that is not brown is considered "rare."
+[Poison has a weaker effect on rare enemies.](#poison-on-rare-enemies)</span>

 ---